 Native English speakers from the following countries are exempt from providing English proficiency documentation:

-Antigua and Barbuda, Australia, The Bahamas, Barbados, Belize, Canada, Dominica, Ghana, Grenada, Guyana, Ireland, Jamaica, Kenya, New Zealand, Qatar, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, United Kingdom, or United States of America.
+Antigua and Barbuda, Australia, The Bahamas, Barbados, Belize, Canada, Dominica, Ghana, Grenada, Guyana, India, Ireland, Jamaica, Kenya, Liberia, New Zealand, Nigeria, Qatar, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, United Kingdom, or United States of America.

 You will be required to electronically sign the online application.
 To do this, simply type your name.
-This serves as your approval that you are completing the application and providing accurate information.
-It also alerts you to our non-discrimination policy on admissions.
+This serves as your confirmation that you have completed the application and provided accurate information.

 You will upload your supporting documents in this section.
 Remember, you may provide unofficial forms in the application.
 You are only expected to send official forms upon acceptance of admission to the program.
 To upload a file, select “Attach File”, then “Choose File”, browse to the appropriate file on your computer, select file, and then click “Upload Selected File”.